-The Computer Science department maintains 5 labs which contain a mix of operating systems and software.
-These labs are interconnected on a 100mbps high speed network and supported by multiple file servers for central data storage which is available both on and off campus.
-In addition to providing disk storage (without quota) to computer science and information systems majors, additional servers support the Computer Science department WWW site (www.cs.sunyit.edu), databases (mySQL, PostresSQL, and Oracle), 16 lines for dialup connections, and many other services.
-The Computer Science network is maintained with the assistance of student administrators.
+The Computer Science department maintains four labs which contain a mix of operating systems and software.
+These labs are interconnected on a modern high speed network and supported by multiple file servers for central data storage which is available both on and off campus.
+In addition to providing disk storage to computer science and information systems majors, additional servers support the Computer Science department web site (www.cs.sunyit.edu), remote access, databases (mySQL, PostgresSQL, and Oracle), 8 lines for dialup connections, and many other services.
+The Computer Science network is maintained by full time staff with the assistance of student administrators.

-DogNET UNIX Labs (Kunsela HaR C012, C107, C122) provide access to UNIX workstations (named after dogs).
-Twenty-Five workstations (currently Pentium IV/3.OGHz with 17" flat-panel monitors) are in the C012 classroom lab.
-These machines run on the FreeBSD operating system and provide access to over 500 programs for Internet access, multimedia applications, publishing, language compilers, etc. The C012 lab is open for use when classes are not in session and for extended night and weekend hours.
-The C107 UNIX lab contains SUN Ultra5 workstations running the latest version of the Solaris operating system.
+DogNET UNIX Labs (Kunsela C012 and C107) - provide access to UNIX workstations (named after dogs).
+Twenty-Five workstations (currently Pentium IV/3.4GHz with 17" flat-panel monitors) are in the C012 classroom lab.
+These machines run on the Gentoo Linux operating system and provide access to many programs for Internet access, multimedia applications, publishing, language compilers, etc. The C012 lab is open for use when classes are not in session.
+The C107 UNIX lab contains 20 workstations running the FreeBSD operating system.
 This lab is used for computer science courses in operating systems, networking, web development, and system administration.

-MSWindows Labs (Kunsela C014 and C228) - provide access to the Windows operating system and software.
-The C014 classroom lab contains twenty-five workstations (currently Pentium IV/2GHz) and is open for use when classes are not in session.
-The C228 special purpose lab contains 2 workstations and is ideal for small groups working collaboratively on projects.
+MS Windows Labs (Kunsela C014 and C109) - provide access to the Windows operating system and software.
+The C014 classroom lab contains twenty-five workstations (currently Core Duo/3.4GHz with 17" flat-panel monitors and DVD±RW drives) and is open for use when classes are not in session.
+The C109 special purpose lab contains 6 workstations and is ideal for small groups working collaboratively on projects.
 All systems in both labs run the latest version of the Microsoft Windows operating system.
 They support instruction and experimentation in object-oriented programming, client-server and distributed computing (networking, system administration and interoperability with other platforms), collaborative computing (web development, videoconferencing, multimedia).
-Programming environments supported include SUN Java, Visual Studio NET (C#, J#, C++, Visual Basic), Fortran90, Proglog, LISP, ML-ObjectCaml, APL.
+Programming environments supported include SUN Java, Visual Studio NET (C#, J#, C++, Visual Basic), Fortran 90, Proglog, LISP, ML-Object Caml, APL.
 Application software includes Microsoft Office, Frontpage, Publisher, Visio, Matlab and Maple.
-Both labs are both open for extended night and weekend hours.

-School of Management
+School of Business

-School of Management Lab (Donovan 1157) - twenty-eight computers, monochrome laser printer, color laser printer and color scanner.
-This lab is often used for hands-on instruction in courses in the School of Management.
+School of Business Lab (Donovan 1157) - twenty-eight computers, monochrome laser printer, color laser printer and color scanner.
+This lab is often used for hands-on instruction in courses in the School of Business.